Foam for Making Shoes

 PE foam is closed cell and waterproof.

 SBR (Styrene butadiene rubber): A very soft foam, often laminated between two layers of fabric.
 SBR is closed cell and is used to make parts waterproof.
 SBR foam is often used as a lightweight replacement for Neoprene rubber but is not as stretchable.

-Latex Rubber foam: Latex foam is easily formed into complex shapes in open top molds.
+Latex Rubber foam: Latex foam is easily formed into complex shapes in open-top molds.
 Latex is used for upper padding but not as a midsole material.
-High-density latex foam sheet is often used to make die cut footbeds.
+High-density latex foam sheets are often used to make die cut footbeds.

 For more information on foam and more detailed insight on all materials used for making footwear, check out our book the Shoe Material Design Guide.
 You can buy it or download a copy today.